 So, why are there two separate labels?
 See if you can sniff out the difference in these sentence examples:

 - I told myself not to spend all my money on new shoes.

 - You're going to have to drive yourself to work today.

 - We gave ourselves plenty of extra time.

 - They bought themselves a new tiny house.

 Did you catch it?
 The difference between the two is that intensive pronouns aren't essential to a sentence's meaning.
 They're merely there to add emphasis or extra intensity.
 Meanwhile, reflexive pronouns are essential to the sentence's meaning.
 Let's take one of the emphatic pronoun examples above (where things are getting pretty intense).
 You could say, " I myself don't forgive you," or, "I don't forgive you."
 Both sentences have the same meaning.

 However, with reflexive pronouns, there's no denying the importance of the pronoun.
 For example, there's no way around, "We gave ourselves plenty of extra time."
 If you tried to omit the pronoun in this sentence, you'd cease to have a complete thought.
 To whom did you give plenty of extra time?

 So, that's what it boils down to.
 You can, indeed, show emphasis with intensive and reflexive pronouns.
 You'll know which one you've chosen when you've either created a complete thought or a brief clause.

-Who knew?
-Indeed, you can punch a point without the obvious exclamation point.
-In truth, there are over ten different types of pronouns.
+Who knew that you can punch a point home without the obvious exclamation mark?
+In truth, there are over 10 different types of pronouns.
 For a complete discussion on these high-performing parts of speech, enjoy this article on types of pronouns.
 Until then, feel free to throw your nouns and pronouns into the mix and see which will work best for your written piece of art.